JezerM/web-greeter/README.md

 > ***Note:*** Do not use `lightdm --test-mode` as it is not supported.

+## Troubleshooting

+Before setting **web-greeter** as your LightDM Greeter, you should make sure it does work also with LightDM:

+- Run **web-greeter** as root
+- Run `lightdm --test-mode`.
+Although it's not supported, it could help to debug lightdm.

+### LightDM crashes and tries to recover over and over again

+LightDM does this when the greeter crashes, so it could mean **web-greeter** was not installed correctly, or some dependencies were updated/removed after a distro update.

+### Import errors

+If you see something like this: `ImportError: libQt5WebEngineCore.so.5: undefined symbol: _ZNSt12out_of_rangeC1EPKc, version Qt_5`, check out this [StackOverflow response](https://stackoverflow.com/a/68811630).

+With some PyQt5 import errors like `ModuleNotFoundError: No module named 'PyQt5.QtWebEngineWidgets'`, check out this [GitHub response](https://github.com/spyder-ide/spyder/issues/8952#issuecomment-499418456).

+web-greeter related import errors:

+- `AttributeError: module 'globals' has no attribute 'greeter'` means some exception happened inside the Browser constructor, maybe related to LightDM or PyQt5.
+- `ModuleNotFoundError: No module named 'resources'` could mean `path/to/web-greeter-clone/web-greeter/resources.py` was not compiled with pyrcc5 in the build/install methods.

 [antergos]: https://github.com/Antergos "Antergos"
 [nody-greeter]: https://github.com/JezerM/nody-greeter "Nody Greeter"
 [cx_freeze]: https://github.com/marcelotduarte/cx_Freeze "cx_Freeze"